 Find the right marketplace

 As I said, buying and selling gaming PCs isn’t a mainstream market.
-Sometimes, sellers get lucky and can sell their gaming PCs to friends, relatives, or acquaintances with similar interests who are in the same gaming communities they frequent.
+Sometimes, sellers get lucky and can sell their systems to friends, relatives, or acquaintances with similar interests in the gaming communities they frequent.
 But, unfortunately, that’s not always the case.

-That’s why it’s so important to find the right place to sell a gaming PC or gaming PC parts. eBay is a natural choice.
+That’s why finding the right place to sell a gaming PC or parts is so important. eBay is a natural choice.

 It’s one of the largest markets for buying and selling directly between individual customers and sellers.
-However, it’s not the only place to sell gaming PCs.
+However, it’s not the only place to sell them.

 Other popular places for listing gaming PCs include: